Louis961/Twitch-Auto-Clipper/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-1. Download the repository and full read the READ.me
+1. Download the repository and fully read the READ.me

 2. Enable AWS CloudWatch for the various services as it will make it a lot easier to monitor any function run by Lambda